yliow/work-study/README.txt

 hashtable                                                 (this is mostly done)

 LATEX FOR QUIZZES
-The goal is to clean up the latex libraries for quizzes.
+The goal is to clean up my latex libraries for quizzes.
 First thing is to clean up the libraries for quizzes of ciss240 and ciss245.
 Look at
 -- quiz-template/